a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::DrawIconRaw` ($03)

-Draws an icon by number.
+Draws the specified icon.
 No clipping is done.

 Parameters:
 ```